winniediana4/News_API/README.md

 Click on an article and read it fully from the news source Specifications
 Behaviour	Input	Output
-Display news sources	On page load	List of various news sources is displayed in a list Display tabs with news by category	On Tab link click	Clickable links to open news based on category Display articles from a news source	Click a news source	Redirected to a page with articles from the source Display the preview of an article	On page load	Each article displays an image,description and publication date To Read an entire article	Click an article	Redirected to the news source's site to read the entire article SetUp / Installation Requirements
+Display news sources	On page load.
+List of various news sources is displayed in a list.
+Display tabs with news by category	On Tab link click	Clickable links to open news based on category.
+Display articles from a news source.
+Click a news source	Redirected to a page with articles from the source.
+Display the preview of an article	On page load.
+Each article displays an image, description and publication date.
+To Read an entire article	Click an article.
+Redirected to the news source's site to read the entire article.
+SetUp / Installation Requirements
 Prerequisites
 python3.9